hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 +++
-title = "My fish shell experience and why I might not need it" date = 2025-05-25 description = "My experience with setting up fish from the ground-up, annotating the differences and whether fish can (or not) be a good choice for you." authors = ["hitblast"]
+title = "My fish shell experience, and why I might not need it" date = 2025-05-25 description = "My experience with setting up fish from the ground-up, annotating the differences and whether fish can (or not) be a good choice for you." authors = ["hitblast"]